adobe/adobe-sensei-ai-functions/lesson5.md

     ![](images/exercise1-base-flow.png)

-5. Now switch back into your editor where the `exercises/exercise-1/composition.js` file is open and locate the `TODO` comment block to add the following:
+5. Now switch back into your editor where the `exercises/exercise-1/composition.js` file is open, locate the `TODO` comment block and add the following:

        /* TODO: Invoke the /sensei/1.0/sensei-imagequality action
         * passing the imageObject as parameter */